XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 * Indirect revenue from value added.
 Ripple integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
 * Withdrawal and Deposit fees.
 It is typical for a gateway to charge a small fee (such as 1%) for the service of adding or removing money from Ripple.
 You have the power to determine the rate you credit people when they move money onto and off of Ripple through your gateway.
 * Transfer fees.
 You can set a percentage fee to charge when Ripple users send each other issuances created by your account.
 This amount disappears from the Ripple ledger, decreasing your obligation each time your issuances change hands.
 See [TransferRate](#transferrate) for details.
+* Interest on Ripple-backed funds.
+You can keep some of your Ripple-backing currency in an external account that earns interest.
+Just be sure the external account's policies do not interfere with your ability to adequately serve your customer withdrawals.
+(For example, limits on withdrawing money, or risk of losses.)
 * Market making.
 A gateway can also make offers to buy and sell its issuances for other issuances on Ripple, providing liquidity to cross-currency payments and possibly making a profit.
-(As with any financial exchange, profits are not guaranteed.)
+(As with any market making opportunity, profits are not guaranteed.)

+## Infrastructure ##

+For the gateway's own security as well as the stability of the network, we recommend that each gateway operate its own `rippled` servers, along with any other important infrastructure necessary for the gateway's operation.
+Ripple Labs provides detailed and individualized recommendations to businesses interested in operating a significant Ripple-based business.

+Contact [partners@ripple.com](mailto:partners@ripple.com) to see how Ripple Labs can help.

 # Technical Details #